Kweku-A/Musiga/README.md

 This is a one screen demo app and shows the integration of an animated toolbar with search component, uing a custom implementation of the toolbar with MotionLayout to animate the toolbar on scroll.

 ## Structure
-The app is structured to have 3 basic layers
+The app is structured to have 3 basic/main layers
 - Domain
 - Data
 - Presentation

 The app is modularised so as to make it more maintainable and testable.

 ## Test